Astrocal

 • The booking status changes to cancelled and cancelled_at is set.

-• The Google Calendar event is deleted automatically.
+• The calendar event is deleted automatically (for all connected calendar providers).

 • Cancellation emails are sent to both the invitee and organizer.